 - Portable Standard Lisp first appeared in 1980

 - See also: c, common-lisp

-- I have 22 facts about Portable Standard Lisp. what would you like to know? email me and let me know how I can help.
+- Have a question about Portable Standard Lisp not answered here?
+Email me and let me know how I can help.